-If a capitated provider is sanctioned and lost their license or has a material restriction, the termination date is retroactive to the first day of the month of the sanction.
+If a capitated provider is sanctioned, loses their license or has a material restriction, the termination date is retroactive to the first day of the month of the sanction.

 Initial Credentialing Process

-We perform an initial assessment to measure the compliance of the delegate with the established standards for delegation of credentialing.
-At least annually thereafter, we assess the delegate to monitor its compliance with established standards, including NCQA standards, and state and federal requirements.
-We may initiate a focused assessment review based on specific activity by the delegate that warrants such an assessment.
+We perform an initial assessment to measure the delegate’s compliance with the established standards for delegation of credentialing.
+Every year after that, we assess the delegate to monitor its compliance with established standards.
+This includes NCQA standards and state and federal requirements.
+If needed, we may conduct a focused assessment review based on specific delegate activity.

 Improvement Action Plans

-If delegates do not achieve compliance, we may require an improvement action plan to reach compliance.
-If compliance is not reached within a determined timeframe, we will continue oversight.
-We may revoke delegated functions if there is continued non-compliance with our credentialing standards.
+If delegates are not compliant, we may require an improvement action plan.
+If compliance is not reached within a determined timeframe, we continue oversight.
+We may revoke delegated functions if delegates remain non- compliant with our credentialing standards.

 Credentialing Reporting Requirements for Delegates